Skip to Main Content

 Ethical considerations

-Gen AI output can be really useful and creative, but it requires you to evaluate the output and the ethical context of the tool and data.
+Gen AI output can be useful and creative, but it requires you to evaluate the tool's output and the ethical context of the tool and data.

-The datasets behind tools are often scraped from the open web for data there may not be much academic, or scholarly content as often that is behind paywalls on academic databases.
+The datasets behind tools are often scraped from the open web, and there may not be much academic content, as much of it is behind paywalls on academic databases.

 The ownership of the tools will often differ and may affect the content output.
 Some tools are intended to meet customer needs rather than provide information or 'truth', and their output and data may reflect the ideological stance of their owner.